infosum/infosum-docs/docs/authentication.md

 ## How to generate a key

-If you have previously generated keys you will see them listed here, if not you will see the following screen:
+If you have previously generated keys you will see them listed here.
+If not you will see the following screen:

 ![No API Keys Generated](/img/authentication/no-api-keys.png)